Drug Abuse Resistance Education

 The D.A.R.E. or Drug Abuse Resistance Education program was added to the Columbus County School curriculum by the Sheriff’s Office in 1990.
 There is currently one certified DARE Officer teaching fifth graders in ten County Schools.
 The 10 week programs are targeted at County fifth graders, but DARE Officers also visit kindergarten through fourth grades as time allows.

-In addition to his time in the classroom, DARE Officer, Lieutenant Dwayne Barnes presents a variety of programs to church groups and other interested organizations.
+In addition to his time in the classroom, DARE Officer, Deputy Dwayne Barnes presents a variety of programs to church groups and other interested organizations.

 County DARE Officers help students make positive life choices by: